CoderFundamentals/python/linearR/linearR.md

 -   As per above diagram, ModelPrediction function takes feature(X), initial value of parameters(In the above equation it is the intercept b and weight w which are feed in), and calculates the predictions.
 -   This predictions is compared against the label to compute the loss using one of already discussed loss function (Squared loss or Mean Squared Loss)
 - If there is a need to reduce the loss, then we have a computeParameterUpdate function where parameters are updated and feed into the ModelPrediction function
-- Once we reached an optimal value of y`, the whole iterative process is stopped and model is said to be <bold>Converged</bold>
+- Once we reached an optimal value of y<sup>'</sup>, the whole iterative process is stopped and model is said to be <Bold>Converged</Bold>

 ### Gradient Descent
    In the above diagram, computeParameterUpdate function supplies the weight to the ModelPredict function.This goes on iteratively till we reach a minimum loss.
 Below diagram depicts the possible value of loss over an iterative values of w~0~